UDFRNSCI - BSc Forensic Science

 |Highest award||Bachelor of Science||Level||Honours|

 |Possible interim awards||Bachelor of Science, Diploma of Higher Education, Certificate of Higher Education, Bachelor of Science|

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-This course has been designed to produce graduates with a sound knowledge base and a high standard of cognitive, practical and transferable skills, who will be equipped to take up employment in forensic scientific analysis and research, in public and private analytical laboratories.
+This course has been designed to produce graduates with a sound knowledge base and a high standard of cognitive, practical and transferable skills, with the capacity for independent, evidence-based critical thinking, who will be equipped to take up employment in forensic scientific analysis and research, in public and private analytical laboratories.
 The analytical, numerical and communication skills developed by forensic science graduates are also in demand in wide range of careers such as the financial sector, journalism, teaching and marketing.
 The aims of the single honours Forensic Science course are to provide an interdisciplinary approach to the study of forensic science.
 This will allow students to experience the scope and limitations of the subject through facts, theories, technologies and applications.
 Students will use a wide range of scientific techniques to examine problems of a biological or chemical nature within the context of forensic science.
-Students will develop skills that will enhance their understanding of professional responsibilities associated with reliable scientific analysis.
-The course will enhance employability awareness, professional performance and transferable evaluative skills, problem solving skills and communication skills.
+Students will be encouraged to develop skills that will enhance their understanding of professional responsibilities associated with reliable scientific analysis.
+The course will enhance employability awareness, professional performance and transferable evaluative skills, problem-solving skills and communication skills.

 Course learning outcomes

 On the BSc Forensic Science, the QAA outcomes for Biosciences have been referred to generate the generic area(s) for each specific outcome.

 By the end of the course the student is expected to: